 Punitive Damages in Commercial Truck Accident Cases

 Arizona statutes allow injured parties to seek punitive damages in certain civil cases.
 Punitive damages are additional awards on top of general and special damages, awarded at the court’s discretion.
 The point of punitive damages is to punish the defendant for his or her actions.
 The courts might award punitive damages in a truck accident case if the defendant’s behavior was especially wanton, wrongful, or harmful.
-The lawyers at Begam Marks & Traulsen, P.A. may be able to help you fight for punitive damages in your Phoenix truck accident claim.
+The Phoenix truck accident lawyers at Begam Marks & Traulsen, P.A. may be able to help you fight for punitive damages in your Arizona truck accident claim.